 Parties to the complaint may present witnesses and other evidence.
 At any time during the investigation, the investigators may recommend that interim protections or remedies for the parties involved or witnesses be provided by appropriate NSU officials.
 These protections or remedies may include separating the parties, placing limitations on contact between the parties, temporary suspension, or making alternative, classroom, workplace or student housing arrangements.
-Failure to comply with the terms of interim protections may be considered a separate violation(s).
+Failure to comply with the terms of interim protections may be considered a separate violation(s) of the Student Conduct Code.